 The steps involved in replacing the shingles on your roof may be confusing, if not overwhelming for you.
 A shingle replacement procedure is one of the most common response when the need for roof replacement arises.
 With proper know-how, you may be able to overcome the challenges involved in installing new shingles or replacing the old ones.

 The methods involved in shingling your roof is fairly easy to understand.
 Some homeowners may try to DIY while other prefer to use a professional contractor.
 Whether you need help with Metal, Slate or Asphalt Shingles, it is always important to do research or ask your contractor about the process that your roof will be undergoing.

-You do not need to be a rocket scientist in order to understand the methods involved in shingling your roof.
-Here are some of the basic steps to remember when proceeding with a DIY roof shingling project.
+Here are some of the basic steps to remember when completing a roof shingling project.

 If you will have to replace more than one layer of old or damaged shingles, you need to tear off the old layer of sheathing and shingles.
 After you have properly disposed of the sheathing and the shingles, you should start your work from the top ridge way down, by removing all the old nails.
 If you notice any damages to the roof boards beneath, attend to them by replacing any warped or damaged wood.

 There is a need for you to protect your roof with sheathing before you start laying down the roof shingles.
 Serving as a moisture barrier, you will have to roll out a single layer of tar paper or roofing felt.
 Start the process from the bottom of the roof, while adding it in horizontal rows.
 You should maintain a slight overlap in order to avoid potential leaks that may lead to other costly damages to your roof and home structure.